-Participants are responsible for any incidental expenses, including tips, phone charges, poster fees, laundry fees, and baggage fees.
+Participants are responsible for any incidental expenses, including tips, meals, phone charges, poster fees, laundry fees, and baggage fees.
 Participants are also responsible for any rental car charges if they choose to rent a car.
 Car rentals will not be reimbursed.

 Scientist↔Survivor Program participants are accepted by competitive application.
 Patient advocates are encouraged to apply to the Scientist↔Survivor Program at the Science of Cancer Health Disparities Conference if they:

 - Actively support cancer research through policy advocacy, research advocacy and/or community outreach;

 - Have a constituency with which to share the knowledge they gain through the program;